Code-Institute-Submissions/battleships-23/README.md

 #### Testing Methodology

-To test the application throughout its development, regular full play sessions of the game took place.
+To test the application throughout it's development, regular full play sessions of the game took place.
 Debug code was created at the base of each class at early stages to create an instance and simulate use.
+Extensive use of print statements was made to view method output and small debug functions were produced, such as one created to view the board list’s contents (commit 17e7836).

-Extensive use of print statements was made to view method output and small debug functions were produced such as one created to view the board list’s contents (commit 17e7836).
+Testing took place throughout the project through continued play and refinement.

-Testing throughout the project through continued play and refinement, using the print statement to view method output and production of small debug functions such as one created to view the board list’s contents (commit 17e7836).
+I used the print statement to view method output and production of small debug functions, such as one created to view the board list’s contents (commit 17e7836).

-Once the computer player was automated I could test more easily by having 2 computer players run through the game quickly from start to finish by commenting out any calls to the sleep method.
+Once the computer player was automated I could test more easily by having 2 computer players run through the game quickly from start to finish by commenting out any calls to the `sleep` method of the built-in `time`.

-At the end of development the complete testing procedure followed the methodology detailed below:
+At the end of development the complete testing procedure followed the methodology listed below:

 - Each time a game is started the following items will be checked:
   1. Test input using uppercase and lowercase input.